Secured Business Loans Australia: A Complete Guide

-What Risks are Associated with a Secured Business Finance?
+What Risks are Associated With Secured Business Finance?

-It may sound rather obvious but if you take a secured business loan and are unable to repay you risk losing the asset that you used as collateral in the loan.
-This could be particularly damaging for your business if it’s an integral piece of machinery or the business property.
-In some cases, if you’ve been able to use a personal vehicle or property then the impact isn’t just to your business either.
+It may sound rather obvious but it has to be said – if a business takes a secured business loan and is unable to repay the loan, they risk losing the asset that is used as collateral in the loan.
+This could be particularly damaging for businesses if it’s an integral piece of machinery or the business property.
+In some cases, if a personal vehicle or property has been used to secure the loan then the impact isn’t just limited to the business either.

-Better interest rates and a higher loan amount might certainly sound appealing, but as with any loan you should never borrow more than you can afford.
+Better interest rates and a higher loan amount might certainly sound appealing, but as with any loan borrowers should never borrow more than they can afford.
 Be aware of the total repayment costs at the onset of the loan.

 Key Considerations Before Taking a Secured Business Loan

-- The asset is the primary focus of the lender, so there will be less of an emphasis on your business’ cash flow and your business credit score.
+- The asset is the primary focus of the lender, so there will be less of an emphasis on business cash flow and the business credit score.
 These will of course still count to some degree.

 - Any asset used as collateral for secured business lending should be professionally valued.
-You should be completely aware of its value, with your lender valuing it the same.
+This is particularly true for second hand assets.
+Borrowers should be completely aware of its value, with the lender valuing it the same.

-- You don’t have to use personal assets as security and often there is no need.
-If you are to use a personal asset as security, you must understand in the worse case scenario what would happen if you lost this asset.
+- Businesses don’t have to use personal assets as security and often there is no need.
+Should a business use a personal asset as security, they must understand in the worst-case scenario what would happen if they lost this asset.

 Bad Credit Secured Business Loans

-If your business has a bad credit rating, then you will almost certainly not get the lowest and cheapest rate for your small business loan.
-This is because lenders will think it’s risky to lend to you.
-If your business has a poor credit history it can also be much more difficult to get the finance you need in the first place.
-Some lenders however could be more likely to consider lending to businesses with bad credit if security is provided.
-Be sure to understand each loan providers minimum criteria in the first instance to avoid wasting precious time and even more importantly, potentially damaging your credit score even further with a number of rejections.
+If a business has a bad credit rating, then they will almost certainly not get the lowest and cheapest rate for a small business loan.
+This is because lenders will think it’s risky to lend to that business.
+If a business has a poor credit history it can also be much more difficult to get the finance needed in the first place.
+Some lenders however are more likely to consider lending to businesses with bad credit if security is provided.
+Be sure to understand each loan provider’s minimum criteria in the first instance to avoid wasting precious time and even more importantly, potentially damaging the business credit score with a number of rejections.
 OnDeck, for example, requires a minimum credit score of at least 500, meaning some firms rated with a ‘poor’ credit score could still stand a chance of getting funded (Poor 0 – 509).
 Learn more about bad credit small business loans and business credit scores in Australia with our dedicated articles.

 We hope you’ve enjoyed reading our guide to secured business loans Australia.
 Whilst ‘unsecured business loans’ have seen huge growth over the last two decades, it’s easy to forget that it is possible to provide security for your business loan, and with this, receive preferential loan terms in the process.
 It may not always be the right option for your business but we hope with the help of our balanced article it’s helped to provide you with a greater understanding as to whether secured business finance is the right option for your business.
 For any inaccuracies or simply for more information on secured business funding please do get in touch.